-With a strategy of engaging the community with a strong local presence, KGHMI has expanded the Ajax project team which currently numbers 30 employees, and plans to hire additional personnel throughout the year.
-Agreements have been signed with the Stk'emlupsemc te Secwepemc ("STS"), represented by the Tk'emlups and Skeetchestn First Nations bands for a Cultural Heritage Study and a Memorandum of Understanding ("MoU").
+With a strategy of engaging the community with a strong local presence, KGHMI has expanded the Ajax project team throughout 2013 and currently numbers 30 employees.
+Agreements have been signed with the Stk'emlupsement to Secwepement ("STS"), represented by the Tk'emlups and Skeetchestn First Nations bands for a Cultural Heritage Study and a Memorandum of Understanding ("MoU").
 Consultations continue with the STS on a Capacity Funding Agreement to assist them in the review of the Environmental Assessment and towards aligning an Impacts Benefits Project Agreement ("IBA").
 The IBA would define the mutual responsibilities between KGHM-Ajax and the STS in connection with the benefits, construction, operations, and closure of the Ajax project.